Digital Design Curriculum

-This two-day boot camp is dedicated to helping motion designers ideate and finalize their Graduate Projects.
-Student explore characters, worlds, and metaphors, while ensuring they have a clear understanding of how their concepts translate into compelling stories.
-They also look into how technical choices affect the story arc, message, and emotional connection with the audience.
-Boot camp outcomes include a refined concept and art direction for Graduate Projects.
+This two-day boot camp is dedicated to helping motion designers ideate and finalize their graduate projects.
+You will explore characters, worlds, and metaphors, while ensuring you have a clear understanding on how your concepts translate into compelling stories.
+You will have a clear understanding of how their technical choices affect the story arc, message and emotional connection with the audience.
+You will leave the boot camp with a refined concept (rough script, story) and art direction (style frames) for your Graduate Project.

-Whether for a TV commercial, title sequence, or interactive story, motion graphics are reliant on 3D graphics to bring life to concepts.
-In this course, we will take the skills learned in the previous course and put them to use crafting motion graphics spots that emulate real-world, professional work.
-They source short pieces matching weekly themes, such as sports or children’s programming, and then break down what makes the shots work.
-The process includes producing storyboards, creating animations in Cinema 4D, and then enhancing renders in Adobe After Effects.
-The focus is on the effective use of the Cinema 4D toolset and quality of final product (taking into account pacing, tone, look and feel, etc.).
+Motion graphics, whether for a TV commercial, title sequence, or interactive story, are hugely reliant on 3D graphics to bring life to concepts.
+In this course, we will take the skills learned in the previous course and put them to use crafting motion graphics spots that emulate real world, professional work.
+You will source short pieces matching weekly themes like sports, children’s programming, new, etc..
+You will then break down what makes the shots work, produce storyboards of your own interpretation, build your animations in Cinema 4D, and then enhance your renders in Adobe After Effects.
+The focus of the class will be on effective use of the Cinema 4D toolset, and quality of final product (taking into account pacing, tone, look and feel, etc.).

 Term 5 Course Descriptions

 This is a course dedicated to ensuring the quality, thinking and execution of the Graduate Project is being completed at an industry level.
 With the assistance and feedback of the HOD, external examiner, and industry mentors, students deliver a Graduate Project that aligns with their career objectives and fills any portfolio gaps.